manalissharma/Numbrix/README.md

 Numbrix
 =======
 This code is for a game created as part of my Graduate Coursework for Artificial Intelligence at the University of FLorida.

+Language Used: Common Lisp
 Dated: 11/29/2013

 CONTENTS